Why work at VALS?

 · Engage with Aboriginal community stakeholders to identify key community legal education (CLE) needs relevant to the regional and local context.

 · Link with, and oversee the development of, partnerships and referral and support pathways within the Mildura region to assist VALS clients with access to other legal assistance and services relevant to them.
-This includes oversight of Aboriginal client service officers (CSOs) and administrative support based at the VALS Mildura Office.
+This includes oversight of Aboriginal client service officers (CSOs) and administrative support.

 The role holder will have the endorsement or is eligible to become a Panel Certifier on Victorian Legal Aid (VLA) Civil Law Panel.